How to Get My Transcript: A Guide to Requesting Your College Records

 If you're interested in going to a new school, learn more about how to transfer colleges and some important questions to ask.

-Are Colleges Withholding Transcripts for Non-payment?
+Can Colleges Hold Your Transcripts for Non-payment?

-If you’ve been denied your transcript after submitting a request, you’re not alone.
-Millions of people in the U.S. have “stranded credits,” according to research by Ithaka S+R, a not-for-profit organization focused on access to higher education.
+If you’ve ever been denied your transcript after submitting a request, you’re not alone.
+Millions of people in the U.S. have had “stranded credits,” according to research by Ithaka S+R, a not-for-profit organization focused on access to higher education.
 The term “stranded credits” refers to credits that are being withheld due to unpaid balances, meaning those credits may not appear on a student’s transcript.

 “Holding a transcript was primarily used to assist with the collection of outstanding debt from students,” said Deanna Bechard, the vice president of SNHU’s Office of the University Registrar.
-Bechard has worked at SNHU for a decade now, following 29 years as a high school teacher.
+Bechard has worked at SNHU for over a decade now, following 29 years as a high school teacher.

 “Holding transcripts (harms) the student experience in several ways, including when a student needs a transcript for a job or if the student is unable to continue their educational journey ... and needs to transfer or wants to get into a graduate or doctoral program,” Bechard said.